At the Nottingham Academy we provide a high quality catering service to pupils and staff, offering a balanced and healthy choice of food.

 At the Academy, we prefer to manage the catering provision ourselves; this gives us more control and choice over the food we offer.
-We operate a rolling six week menu, to ensure a wide variety, the weekly menus are avaialble at the bottom of this page.
+We operate a rolling three-week menu, to ensure a wide variety, the weekly menus are available on request.

-At break time our pupils are offered a range of healthy snacks and sandwiches, containing fresh fillings prepared by the Academy Catering team.
+At break time our pupils are offered a range of healthy toasted snacks and bacon sandwiches prepared by the Academy Catering team.
 A selection of fresh fruit is also available every day.
-Drinks on offer include still water, low fat flavoured milks and no added sugar fruit juices.
+Drinks on offer include still water, low-fat flavoured milk and no added sugar fruit juices.

 Use of food as a reward